Proven-Paradox/shaper-system/Handbook.md

 ### Abilities
 Abilities represent things you can actively do, typically in combat.
 These can come from training in elaborate techniques, learning spells, building equipment, natural biology, or whatever justification is suitable for a given hero being able to do something.

-Abilities come in four tiers.
+Abilities come in two tiers.
 You may only purchase Abilities from tiers less than or equal to your Hero Tier.
 They cost 1 + (2 * their tier) XP.
-So 3 for tier 1, 5 for tier 2, 7 for tier 3, and 9 for tier 4.
+So 3 for tier 1, 5 for tier 2.

 Abilities are described in more detail in Chapter 4 and listed individually in Chapter 5.
 ### Powers